Regular Expressions

 • perldo s/\d+/$&*2/ge changes 4 and 10 to 8 and 20

-• useful if you are familiar with Perl regular expressions and perl interface is available with your Vim installation
+• useful if you are familiar with Perl regular expressions and the perl interface is available with your Vim installation

 • note that the default range is 1,$ (the s command works only on the current line by default)